Downtown: A Street Tale: Production

 The soundtrack, available on AJM Records, includes a jazz-infused rendition of the Petula Clark classic "Downtown" by Irene Cara and "Children of Color" performed by Clark.
 This was the last film to be scored by composer Robert O. Ragland.

 The movie was Line Produced by Daniel Sollinger.

 Release

 The film was released in theaters across the United States on April 7, 2007.

 Reception

 The film has a Metacritic score of 44 out of 100.
+It has a 27% rating from 11 reviewers on Rotten Tomatoes.
+Jeanette Catsoulis of The New York Times said it was "a cross between "West Side Story" and a Nativity play."
+Kevin Thomas of The Los Angeles Times said "Dedio ... doesn’t define his characters strongly enough to involve the viewer in their fates very deeply."